AbdelrahmanAmmar/robotic-servant-/README.md

 # robotic-servant-
-STl files of the robot
+STl files containing an assembly of a robotic restaurant servant These files can be viewed via any 3D software such as solidwork, cinema4D , tinkercad , etc.